9 Tips to Have a Healthy Thanksgiving Holiday, from a Nutritionist

 There's no difference between the holiday season and the foods we should avoid all year long.
-Avoid fried foods, highly packaged foods, foods with lots of added sugar, since we don't want those foods in our dietsin general.
+Avoid fried foods, highly packaged foods, and foods with lots of added sugar, since we don't want those foods in our diets in general.
 The holidays are a time to enjoy a special treat but not go totally off track.
 If you stick to being mostly healthy you can indulge in that pie.

 4. Enjoy your indulgence

 When you do choose to indulge, make it a conscious indulgence.
 Indulge in something that you're truly craving – and know that you're eating it from an empowered place.
 Enjoy every bite.
 Indulge in a conscious way, and you're not going to overconsume.
-Have that piece of pie.
+Have that piece of the pie.
 And do it mindfully.
 Eat slower.
 Talk to your loved ones, as opposed to looking at your screen.
 Go ahead and slow down and spend more time eating.

 5. Drink lots of water

 Stay hydrated throughout the holidays.
 So often we mistake hunger.
 Stay hydrated and your energy will be up you're not going to want to eat as much.
-Add in a cup of tea in the evening.
+Add a cup of tea in the evening.
 I always like people to have some kind of bubbly water in between each drink.
 I like the probiotic seltzer, HUZZAH, since it has probiotics, to support gut health.